-After going through several cheap bags, we decided to invest in a quality bag.
+After going through several cheap snorkel bags, we decided to invest in a quality bag.
 We knew we wanted something durable, with padded shoulder straps, made from quality materials that would dry quickly, and was large enough to carry all our snorkel gear.

 Our first great bag was a Stahlsac Panama Mesh Backpack and we loved it and used it for many years.
-It is very durable, has a super tough bottom with a drain and very padded and comfortable backpack straps.
+It is very durable, has a super tough bottom with a drain and very padded and comfortable backpack shoulder straps.
 It has a full length inner pocket that is waterproof to keep your dry stuff in.
 This pocket also protects your back from getting wet when you wear the bag.
-The waterproofing in this pocket is what finally failed after using it for 7 years.
+The waterproofing in this pocket is what finally failed after using it for seven years.
 It also has a front pocket for some of the small stuff.
 It easily carries all the gear we listed above, with extra room.
 This bag measures 28 inches in height and has a diameter of 15 inches.

-Then we ordered smaller bags by the same company, Stahlsac BVI Mesh Backpack, and they are perfect for the purpose.
+Then we ordered smaller snorkel bags by the same company, Stahlsac BVI Mesh Backpack, and they are perfect for the purpose.
 They are made from the same tough mesh and they have nice tough bottoms, though they are not as thick as the Panama bag.
 This bag measures 24 inches in height and has a diameter of 12 inches.
 The BVI bags do not have the inner waterproof pocket or the small outside pocket that the Panama has.
 We kept our sunscreen and defog bottles in the little outer pocket, so it was useful.
 (If you are handy you could sew on an outside pocket, or just carry a smaller bag inside the larger one to keep things separate.)
-And since they are smaller they only have one backpack strap, but it is well padded, comfortable and plenty support for carrying full of gear.
+And since they are smaller they only have one backpack strap, but it is well padded, comfortable and plenty of support for carrying full of gear.

 Be sure to notice the bag height and measure the length of your fins before deciding on your snorkel bag.
 You want your fins to fit.

-Since we have tried many different bags, we thought you might want to know what we did not like about certain ones so you don't waste your money.
+Since we have tried many different snorkel bags, we thought you might want to know what we did not like about certain ones so you don’t waste your money.

 The deal killer on this bag for us is that there is only one small area of mesh at the bottom of the main compartment.
 The other compartments have no drains or mesh for drying them out.
 And while the waterproof coated fabric is robust feeling, it is bulky for compacting down for travel.
 So because it will not compact down very well, and will not dry out well, it is a pass for us.

 We checked out the ScubaPro Snorkel Bag and it is decent.
-It has one flat bigger zippered pocket suitable for sunscreen, etc. and 2 smaller pockets, one zippered, one mesh.
+It has one flat bigger zippered pocket suitable for sunscreen, etc. and two smaller pockets, one zippered, one mesh.
 The large fin pocket is big enough for normal fins, but there is not a lot of room for much else.
 It has a nice padded strap with a quick release buckle.
 It is fairly lightweight and well made, but the zippers are too small and will fail with rigorous use in a saltwater environment.

 Besides the wimpy zippers, we did not keep this bag because it is just not big enough for all the stuff we take when hiking to a snorkel spot; water bottle, towel, waterproof valuables box, camera in housing, etc.